exenza/fcc_test/readme.txt

-This is a cool excercise
+This is a cool excercise.
+Lot to learn!